JulianMar/laravel-crate/README.md

 ## Crate.io driver for Laravel 5

-This is a fork of [this](https://github.com/RatkoR/laravel-crate.io) repo
+This is a fork of [RatkoR](https://github.com/RatkoR/laravel-crate.io) repo.
+He did an amazing Job with the Driver but it is not maintained anymore

 This is an Eloquent and Query builder support for Crate.io.
 Extends the original Laravel API with Crate PDO driver.